sonnyjones123/RL-Front-End/README.md

 ---

 Written by Sonny Jones & Grange Simpson
-Last Updated: 10/4/2023
+Last Updated: 11/9/2023

 ---

-This dictionary contains a Delsys Python class and GUI that function as a handshake between the computer and Delsys Trigno EMG System.
+This repository contains a PyQt Gui built out for dynamic control and plotting for the DelsysEMG system.
+This includes classes built out for Python control of the Delsy EMG Trigno Base, EMG plotting, Lab Stream Layer Sender and Receiver, and Camera Control Software using OpenCV and PyAudio.